davidwrede/chef-web-docs-1/includes_data_bag/includes_data_bag_encryption_verify.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag data_bag_encryption_verify

 When the contents of a data bag item are encrypted, they will not be readable until they are decrypted.
-Encryption can be verified with a |knife| command similar to:
+Encryption can be verified with a knife command similar to:

 .. code-block:: bash